actuallylost/pseudolanguage-rs/README.md

 ## Purpose

-This is a project meant to create an platform-independent compiler for the pseudolanguage programming language, used by Greek high school students to learn programming.
+This is a project meant to create an platform-independent interpreter for the pseudolanguage programming language, used by Greek high-school students to learn programming.

 ## Contribute